acofalka/complexityCalc/README.md

 Estimates complexity of given algorithm.

-Input
+Input:
-Class containing 3 methods:
+- Class containing 3 methods:
   - init_fun - things that must be done before the algrithm starts
   - fun - the algorithm of which complexity will be estimated
   - cleaner - things that must be done after the algorithm ends